Configuring a network printer for Qubes AppVMs

 Some printers require third-party drivers, typically downloadable from the vendor’s website.
 Such drivers are typically distributed in a form of ready to install RPM packages.
 However, they are often unsigned, and additionally the downloads are available via HTTP connections only.
 As a result, installation of such third-party RPMs in a default template VM exposes a risk of compromise of this template VM, which, in turn, leads automatically to compromise of all the AppVMs based on the template.
 (Again, it’s not buggy or malicious drivers that we fear here, but rather malicious installation scripts for those drivers).

 In order to mitigate this risk, one might consider creating a custom template (i.e. clone the original template) and then install the third-party, unverified drivers there.
-Such template might then be made the default template for Disposable VM creation, which should allow one to print any document by right-clicking on it, choosing “Open in Disposable VM” and print from there.
-This would allow to print documents from more trusted AppVMs (based on a trusted default template, that is not poisoned by third-party printer drivers).
+Such template might then be made a DVM template for Disposable VM creation, which should allow one to print any document by right-clicking on it, choosing “Open in Disposable VM” and print from there.
+This would allow to print documents from more trusted AppVMs (based on a trusted default template that is not poisoned by third-party printer drivers).

 However, one should be aware that most (all?) network printing protocols are insecure, unencrypted protocols.
 This means, that an attacker who is able to sniff the local network, or who is controlling the (normally untrusted) Qubes NetVM, will likely to be able to see the documents being printed.
 This is a limitation of today’s printers and printing protocols, something that cannot be solved by Qubes or any other OS.